shuluoshu/shuluoshu.github.io/README.md

 - 1 Paper accepted by ECCV 2020.
 - 1 Paper accepted by CVPR 2020.
 - 1 Paper accepted by AAAI 2020 as **oral**!
+- Won the first place in AI City Challengle 2020 Track 1.
-- Won the first place in AICity Challengle 2019.
+- Won the first place in AI City Challengle 2019 ReID Track.
 - 1 Paper accepted by IROS 2020.
 - 1 Paper accepted by ICCV 2019.
 - 1 Paper accepted by ECCV 2018.